Do you want to figure out why wp_mail is not working and fix it?

 - Failed emails

-With this summary, you can keep track of how well your wp_mail function is working and check if there are any errors.
+With this summary, you can keep track of how well your wp_mail function is working and check if there are any errors as they show up.

 The Instant Email Alerts feature notifies you whenever an email fails to send to that you can quickly fix the problem.
 That way your users won’t miss out on important messages.